-- 71. (1) A council may, by by-law, provide for the construction of - (a) roads on land belonging to the municipal corporation or on land expropriated for the purpose under the Expropriation Act; and - (b) works on municipal roads.
+- 71. (1) A council may, by by-law, provide for the construction of - (a) roads on land belonging to the municipal corporation or on land expropriated for the purpose, under the Expropriation Act; and (b) works on municipal mode. - (b) works on municipal roads.